khianvictorycalderon/Django-Relational-Model/README.md

 # Django Relational Model
 An experimental project with Django models that are relational.
+I used [Apixer](https://apixer.vercel.app) to test the APIs of this project.

 ## Setup
 1. Clone this repository via `git clone https://github.com/khianvictorycalderon/Django-Relational-Model.git`